c4ffein/c4ffein/REPOS.md

 ### Python cli utils
 A collection of [KISS](https://en.wikipedia.org/wiki/KISS_principle) Python cli tools that each fit in one file.
 The coding standards differ from one project to another.
 Sometimes I didn't even setup a linter or any tests.
-Overall really quick and dirty, I wanted to see if I could code a bunch of those tools on the fly and only enhance them when needed.
+Overall really quick and dirty, I wanted to see if I could code a bunch of these tools on the fly and only enhance them when needed.

 | Project | Description |
 | :------------------------------------------ | :----------------------------------------------------------------------- |